ChrisTitusTech/website/content/posts/2022/vim-the-ultimate-editor.md

   - VIM
 draft: false
 ---
-VIM editor is one of the most beloved, but often misunderstood editor in existence.
+VIM editor is one of the most beloved, but often misunderstood editors in existence.
 Let's configure it from a noobs perspective and show you it's power.
 <!--more-->

 ## Why VIM?